ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent7h_2026.md

 ### Logistics

 The organization will handle the transportation of bins, bikes, and kayaks if needed.
-Teams will have access to their bins at certain transitions between disciplines.
+Teams will have access to their bins at certain transitions between disciplines.Teams will be responsible for transporting their bins and bikes to the start line after check-in.

 ### Preliminary General Schedule

-**Sunday morning**: Registration and race start (in the Val-Brillant area).
+**Sunday morning**: Check-in at Val-Brillant and race start (within 20–25 km of Val-Brillant).

-**Sunday afternoon**: Course closure by the end of the day.
-The awards ceremony will take place in the early evening.
+**Sunday afternoon**: Course closes at the end of the day.
+The awards ceremony will take place early evening in Val-Brillant.

 ### Equipment List